 Radiation-induced pulmonary pneumonitis and fibrosis — VA Rating Criteria (38 CFR DC 6830)

-The VA rates Radiation-induced pulmonary pneumonitis and fibrosis under 38 CFR 38 CFR § 4.97, Diagnostic Code 6830, from 100% to 100% based on the frequency and functional severity of symptoms.
+The VA rates Radiation-induced pulmonary pneumonitis and fibrosis under 38 CFR § 4.97, Diagnostic Code 6830, from 100% to 100% based on the frequency and functional severity of symptoms.
 The maximum 100% rating requires Active infection with systemic symptoms such as fever, night sweats, weight loss, or hemoptysis.
 Related conditions in the Respiratory body system share this rating framework.

 What are the VA rating criteria for Radiation-induced pulmonary pneumonitis and fibrosis?